 The literal details of 5 times prayer at specific times during day and night found in 10 verses across 10 suras, has also a mathematical confirmation.
 The total of the relevant sura and verse number is a multiple of 19 =>1102 = 19x58 (see the table below for details):

 Note: The Quran has confirmed 5 times Contact Prayer at day and night while there is mention of 2 prayers by name referring to their times such as Fajr (Dawn) and Isha (Night) and one of the prayers is designated as the middle prayer, which is observed at the Afternoon.
+It is also noteworthy that daily 5 times salat prayers have been confirmed for the prophet addressing him in the Quran using moderate tone in his prayer and for the believers as well.

 Here are the numeric properties associated with 5 times Salat prayers to have a look for better understanding of 5 times Salat prayer at specific times: